 - Credit Control, LLC may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Credit Control, LLC must be honest about who they are and what they are trying to do.
+- Credit Control, LLC must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Credit Control, LLC it’s your policy to deal with everything in writing.
 Request a letter with the original debt information and then hang up.
 If they keep calling, send them a cease & desist letter.